rai-dorzback/neetcode/README.md

   - I first did a brute force solution and when I looked at the "hint" it said my solution was "naive" 😭.
 The most solution they had was a bucket sort.
 Tomorrow I am going to work on learning bucket sort and min-heap since these are new for me!
   - This was my first exposure to using the bucket sort algorithm
 - In doing many of these problems, I started brute forcing it but ultimately looked at the solution and saw one very different from my own.
 Then, I went through the code line by line and the video to figure out how they solved the problem.
 Then, I solved it with them and tried to solve it on my own.
 I think the best way to do this is to come back to the same problems a few days later and try to solve them without looking at the solutions.
+- 7/6/25: Did group anagrams again in Python.
+Definitely need to practice this one again, because I had to look at the answer almost immediately.
+It didn't automatically come to my mind to create an array with a length of 26 or do it the more efficient way at all.
+I naturally wanted to sort each string first and make a hashmap that way.

 ## Resources
 - [JavaScript DS & A](https://github.com/trekhleb/javascript-algorithms)